ManaliSingh27/NewsApp/README.md

 ## Features

 1. News List Screen
- * Displays List of News Items
+ * Displays List of News Items based on the Region settings of Device
  * Displays image and News Title
  * Pull to Refresh feature to download latest news